 Building a road through the Darien Gap has been discussed for over 100 years, but the mountains and swampland in the region make road-building expensive.
 Rumor has it that Colombia wants to invest over $600 million into a road that will basically dead end at the Colombian border, but Panama is against the idea.
 The fear is that it will aid drug traffickers and illegal immigrants, impact indigenous communities and degrade the environment.
 Besides, rebels and smugglers along the border would make the effort even more perilous.

-Can you hike through the Darien Gap?
+Can you hike through the Darien Gap on foot?

 - Treacherous jungle